raslan/docs/guides/auto-api-next.md

 ## Create a NextJS app with TypeScript

-#### Answer the questions as you like but when asked if you want to use the new `/app` directory, say no.
+#### Answer the questions as you like but when asked

+'if you want to use the new `/app` directory' no

+'if you want to use `src` directory' no

 ```
 yarn create next-app --typescript